octagonal/AnthonyMadhvani_Bachelorproef/paper/011_architectural_patterns.md

 However under MVC components are quite linked.
 An interaction with the controller will make the model, providing data, communicate with the view.
 Because of this a requirement change for the view would require changes to the model as well.
 This becomes problematic when several views have to use the same model.
 While MVC was a big improvement on previous attempts, the coupling caused by it is quite severe.

 That is not to say MVC is a useless abstraction model.
-It lends itself quite well to the web's model of communication for example or smaller applications where such coupling is not considered an issue.
+It lends itself quite well to the web's model of communication for example or smaller applications where such coupling is not considered an issue. [@_techniques_fault_tolerance,]

 ![MVC](http://i.imgur.com/EDB1Vpo.png)

 ### Implementation in Android

 As was previously explained, the entry point in MVC is the controller and not the view.
 One some platforms like the web this is excellent, since all HTTP requests are handled by the server (the controller) before being displayed in the browser (the view).
 The mapping from theory to implementation is less straightforward in Android however: the entry point is an Intent which points to an activity (the view).

 This makes it necessary to create workarounds or not follow along with the pattern too closely.

 ![MVC Implementation](http://i.imgur.com/A48s57B.png)